 He believes that employees should want to and attempt to increase the company’s bottom line.
 He goes on to talk about how employees should look at the way the company spends money and how to cut some of those costs by either striking up a deal with a vendor or making sure that receivables are net 10 days instead of net 30 days.

-Mr. Myler educates the reader so that he/she can recommend to his/her boss money saving ideas like opening a sweep account which enables you to put more cash in your higher paid then the one with no interest.
+Mr. Myler educates the reader so that he/she can recommend to his/her boss money saving ideas like opening a sweep account which enables you to put more cash in your higher paid bank account then the one with no interest.

 For the employer, Mr. Myler suggests giving incentives to employees who don’t use all their sick time or refrain from accidents.
 He also suggests reserving pay raises to top performers only.